-Migrating to AWS is more than just a technology decision — and if you want to learn more about DevOps transformation, cost optimization or staffing, visit these other posts.
+Migrating to AWS is more than just a technology decision.
 But in this post, we’re going to get down into the actual process of physically moving software, databases, data etc. in a lift-and-shift method from VMware to AWS.

 If you are moving from VMware to AWS, there are hundreds of tools and services to help you migrate applications and data.
 Below are some of the most popular options, but to read all options, download our eBook.

 VM Import/Export service uses the AWS CLI, AWS Tools for PowerShell, the EC2 API or SDK’s and other tools, i.e. it is command line based not available through the console.
 It can be used to import (or export) on-premises VM images.
 VM images of various formats can be imported (VMDK, OVA, etc.) Importing VMware images to the cloud can be used for backup/disaster recovery, the creation of a repository, or to run your systems and retain all of the build and configuration work done in VMware as EC2 instances.

 However, Amazon currently recommends using their more recent AWS Server Migration Service instead of VM Import/Export.